 Laminate comes in all colors and patterns, and will be able to match your doors 100%.
-It is fairly easy to install, as well, when only refacing frames.
+It is fairly easy to install when only refacing cabinets.
 Wood veneer is the most expensive option, though still much cheaper than replacing the entire cabinet.

-You have a white kitchen, but it seems just a bit too small.
-In this case, you could try changing out the doors with some new ones with glass inlaid.
-This option would make your kitchen seem much roomier and give it a fresh new look.
-Or your current kitchen is ivory, and it seems not bright enough.
+Or imagine your current kitchen is ivory, and it seems not bright enough.
 Replacing the doors on the cabinets in your 10-foot by 12-foot (overall average size) kitchen could save you 75% of the cost of replacing cabinets.

 Even using RTA cabinets, you would be looking at approximately $4,000 to $5,000, but the cost of doors is more like $1,000.
-When refacing the frames, you have decided to do it yourself, and, instead of spending $1,000 to $3,000, you have spent maybe $300 on materials and tools.
+Now imagine you have decided to do it yourself.
+You spend another maybe $300 on additional materials and tools.
 Total cost: $1,300.
-Your costs are less than one third of what it would cost to replace the cabinets completely, and your kitchen has had a complete facelift.

 Your New Old Kitchen

-If you have a quality base cabinet and like your kitchen layout, but want a facelift, this is the way to go.
-With just a bit of time and at a fraction of the cost of a new set of kitchen cabinets, not to mention the costs of countertops, backsplashes, flooring, etc., you can get that new kitchen you are looking for.
+If you have a quality base cabinet and like your kitchen layout, but want a facelift, refacing cabinets is the way to go.
+With just a bit of time and at a fraction of the cost of a new set of kitchen cabinets (not to mention the costs of countertops, backsplashes, flooring, etc.) you can get that new kitchen you are looking for.

 Shop for new doors for your cabinets today and get started on that refresh.